Eyevinn/android-player/CONTRIBUTING.md

 # Submitting Issues

 We use GitHub issues to track public bugs.
-If you are submitting a bug, please provide the contents of the HLS manifests (master and media manifests) to make it easier to reproduce the issue and update unit tests.
+If you are submitting a bug, please provide as much info as possible to make it easier to reproduce the issue and update unit tests.

 # Contributing Code